 Lake Nakuru is a soda lake in the middle of the Great Rift Valley and considered a real gem with a wide variety of game and birds.
 This park encompasses the whole lake and its surrounding forests providing a protected area covering a extensive habitat and therefore suitable for wide range of game.
 It is particularly known for its rhino and flamingos which turn the lake pink.

-This is the game we saw on our only visit : Rothschild Giraffe ( one of the few locations they live ) ; Warthog ; Lion ; Baboons ; Rock Hyrax ; Greater and Lesser Flamingos ; Yellow-billed ( or Intermediate ) Egret.
+This is the game we saw on our only visit: Rothschild Giraffe (one of the few locations they live); Warthog; Lion; Baboons; Rock Hyrax; Greater and Lesser Flamingos; Yellow-billed (or Intermediate) Egret.

 We have only visited Nakuru on a fleeting visit for an afternoon during our first safari in December 1994.
 We are told this doesn't do it justice, as it needs longer to hunt down the more elusive animals, such as rhino.

-Ngorongoro Conservation Area, including the Crater ( Tanzania )
+Ngorongoro Conservation Area, including the Crater, Tz

 The Ngorongoro Conservation Area is one of my favourite locations as you're virtually guaranteed to see most of the game.
 This is where we saw the Big-Five in 13 minutes - and we weren't even on safari at the time!
 I would advise first timers to include it in their itinerary, as it alone will determine whether you get the bug as we did or not.

 The Crater itself has its own eco-system with only the larger game migrating.
-You won't find giraffe inside the Crater but there are plenty on the North Western slopes leading down to Olduvai Gorge and the Serengeti.
-The area includes Olduvai Gorge where the Leakey's discovered some of the earliest remains of man, although the gorge itself looks like a jumble of rocks.
-For those with a bit more time you may wish to follow the shifting sands - a crescent moon dune of black volcanic sand that marches across the landscape at 100m a year!
+You won't find giraffe inside the Crater but there are plenty on the North Western slopes leading down to Oldupai Gorge and the Serengeti.
+The Crater is only accessible with 4-wheel-drive vehicles due to the steep slopes.

-A family of six White Rhino ( Black Rhino are solitary ).
+A family of six White Rhino (Black Rhino are solitary ).

 24th Dec.
 2000